-Mostly, people download movie from one source and the subs from another source.
+Normally, you download movies from one source and the subtitles from another source.
 And that is where the problem arises.

-The movie and the file may not be synchronized i.e. you may see the subs before or after the dialogues.
+The movie and the file may not always be synchronized.
+You may see the subtitles before or after the dialogues.
 That’s annoying, isn’t it?